paolostivanin/OTPClient/README.md

 ## Limitations
 On Ubuntu 16.04 (and maybe other distro), the `memlock` default value is very low (`64 KB`, you can check that with `ulimit -l`).

-If you are going to store more than ~250 tokens, each one using very long label and issuer (80 chars each) and a long secret (48 chars), then you must have to increase that limit.
+If you are going to store more than ~200 tokens, each one using long label and issuer (64 chars each) and a very long secret (96 chars), then you must have to increase that limit.
 To do that, please follow these steps:
 * create a file called, for example, `/etc/security/limits.d/memlock.conf` and add the following text:
 ```